SJMakin/FuzzWinForms/README.md

 Distance comparison on errors, so the minimizer will work if the error doesnt match 100%

+Warning:  This tool has no idea what it is doing - and does a lot - so use it at your own risk, preferably in a snapshotted VM with no network connectivity.

 #### TO DO:

 * Add a log file reader class and add it to data collected during the test